Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- Los Angeles has covered the spread twice at home, and is 2-1 overall there, this season.
+- At home this year, Los Angeles has two wins against the spread and is 2-1 overall.

-- Los Angeles has gone over the total once in three home games this year.
+- This season, in three home games, Los Angeles has gone over the total once.

-- On the road, the Patriots have one win ATS (1-1) as 5.5-point underdogs or more.
+- The Patriots have one win ATS (1-1) on the road as 4.5-point underdogs or more.

 Powered by Data Skrive.